replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/disk-usage.md

 title: "Disk Usage"
 ---

-The disk usage host preflight check can be used to detect and validate the usage of a disk on which a particular directory lives.
+The disk usage host preflight check is used to detect and validate the usage of a disk for a specific directory.

 ## Disk Usage Collector